DouglasChenH/demo/README.md

 4. run "npm run electron-start" to run the app in the desktop app.

 ## Build
-1. change line 11 Product Name in the package.json to rename the application
+1. change line 11 Product Name in the package.json to rename the application.
 2. run "npm electron-build" under the project folder
 3. check the dist folder under the project folder